-Get in touch with Paraic and the team at McNeela Instruments if you’re thinking of relearning an instrument or even taking up a new instrument, we’ve nearly forty years of experience with musicians of all levels including adult re-learners and we love to talk music!
+Get in touch with Paraic and the team at McNeela Instruments if you’re thinking of relearning an instrument or even taking up a new instrument, we’ve nearly forty years of experience with musicians of all levels including adult beginners and relearners.
+We love to talk music!

 For more inspiration take a look around our blog posts.
-We’ve also gathered links to some fantastic and inspirational posts on relearning or even taking up an instrument later in life.
+We’ve also gathered links to some inspirational posts on relearning or even taking up an instrument later in life.

 Take a look at the discussion on this thesession.org forum.
-The poster asked was it too late to fiddle at 40, the answers that came back referred to people decades older taking up the fiddle for the first time and playing competently in a traditional Irish session within months https://thesession.org/discussions/14734
+The poster asked was it too late to fiddle at 40?
+The answers that came back referred to people decades older taking up the fiddle for the first time and playing competently in a traditional Irish session within months.